 The Institution will establish a Quality Management System (QMS).
-Academic policies and procedures are approved by the Academic Board to ensure that there are comprehensive and coherent policies and procedures in place to enable effective governance and management of all operational aspects that impact teaching, student learning, staff and student research, conferral or awards and academic services.
+Academic policies are approved by the Academic Board to ensure that there are comprehensive, empowering and coherent policies in place to enable effective governance and management of all operational aspects that impact teaching, student learning, staff and student research, conferral or awards and academic services.

-Business policies and procedures are approved by the Leadership Team to ensure that there are comprehensive and coherent policies and procedures that enable effective management of all aspects of business operations.
+Business policies are approved by the Leadership Team to ensure that there are comprehensive and coherent policies that enable effective management of all aspects of business operations.

-1.2 Requirements of Policies and Procedures
+1.2 Requirements of Policies

 - a) Policies govern the specific operation of an organisation.
 A policy may not be required when there is existing legislation governing operations.
-A policy may be required: - When there is a change in legislation or regulatory policy; - When there has been an increase in accidents or incidents of legislative noncompliance; - When several staff require clarification on the same matter; - When there is confusion amongst staff; - When there is inconsistency in performance; - When there is an increase in student/stakeholder complaints; - Where it is deemed a policy would support the institute in its core business; or - Where a policy would assist the institute to operate more effectively. - b) All policies and processes within the QMS will be developed with appropriate representation and active participation of stakeholders, for the purposes of: - Determining the degree to which stakeholder needs are identified and met; - Considering the views and interests of all affected stakeholders; - Responding to trends and developments in the wider community; and - Reflecting Toi Ohomai values. - c) All policies and procedures will: - Be developed through meaningful consultation with relevant staff, students and other stakeholders as appropriate; - Be written in plain English;
+A policy may be required: - i.
+When there is a change in legislation or regulatory policy - ii.
+When there has been an increase in accidents or incidents of legislative non-compliance - iii.
+When several staff require clarification on the same matter - iv.
+When there is confusion amongst staff - v.
+When there is inconsistency in performance - vi.
+When there is an increase in student/stakeholder complaints - vii.
+Where it is deemed a policy would support the institute in its core business, or - viii.
+Where a policy would assist the institute to operate more effectively. - b) All policies within the QMS will be developed with appropriate representation and active participation of stakeholders, for the purposes of: - i.
+Determining the degree to which stakeholder needs are identified and met - ii.
+Considering the views and interests of all affected stakeholders - iii.
+Responding to trends and developments in the wider community, and - iv.
+Reflecting Toi Ohomai values.